Making Immigrants in Modern Argentina

 eBook (EPUB) | 9780268107635 | May 2020

-In Making Immigrants in Modern Argentina, Julia AlbarracÍn argues that modern Argentina's selection of immigrants lies at the intersection of state decision-making processes and a number of economic, cultural, and international factors.
-Immediately after independence, Argentina designed a national project for the selection of Western European immigrants in order to build an economically viable society.
-Paradoxically, Argentina welcomed many more local Latin Americans, as well as Jewish and Middle Eastern immigrants.
-Still today, Argentines are quick to blame Latin American immigrants for crime, drug violence, and increasing the number of people living in shantytowns.
-AlbarracÍn discusses how the current Macri administration, possibly emulating the Trump administration's immigration policies, has rolled back some of the rights awarded to immigrants by law in 2003 through an executive order issued in 2017.
-AlbarracÍn explains the roles of the executive and legislative branches in enacting these policies and determines the influence of various factors throughout this process.
-Additionally, AlbarracÍn puts Argentine immigration policies into a comparative perspective and creates space for new ways to examine countries other than those of the North Atlantic world that are typically discussed.
+In Making Immigrants in Modern Argentina, Julia Albarracín argues that modern Argentina's selection of immigrants lies at the intersection of state decision-making processes and various economic, cultural, and international factors.
+Immediately after independence, Argentina designed a national project for the selection of Western European immigrants in order to build an economically viable society, but also welcomed many local Latin Americans, as well as Jewish and Middle Eastern immigrants.
+Today, Argentines are quick to blame Latin American immigrants for crime, drug violence, and an increase in the number of people living in shantytowns.
+Albarracín discusses how the current Macri administration, possibly emulating the Trump administration's immigration policies, has rolled back some of the rights awarded to immigrants by law in 2003 through an executive order issued in 2017.
+Albarracín explains the roles of the executive and legislative branches in enacting new policies and determines the weight of numerous factors throughout this process.
+Additionally, Albarracín puts Argentine immigration policies into a comparative perspective and creates space for new ways to examine countries other than those typically discussed.

 Julia Albarracín is a professor of political science at Western Illinois University.
 She is the author of At the Core and in the Margins: Incorporation of Mexican Immigrants in Two Rural Midwestern Communities.

-"The argument proposed by Julia Albarracín is powerful: Argentina offers an example of how immigration issues are closely related to the process of state formation and the construction of national identities.
-The timing for this book could not be better.
-I cannot think of a more interesting topic for today’s American audience." ~Ernesto Semán, University of Bergen
+“The timing of this book could not be better.
+I cannot think of a more interesting topic for today’s American audience.” —Ernesto Semán, author of Ambassadors of the Working Class